Coarse geometry of the fire retaining property and group splittings: Splittings over quasi-isometrically embedded subgroups

-\begin{theorem} Let $G$ be a finitely generated group that splits over a subgroup $C$.
-Suppose that $C$ is finitely generated, has polynomial growth of degree $d>0$, and is quasi-isometrically embedded into $G$.
-If $\Gamma$ is the Cayley graph of $G$ with respect to a finite generating set $S$, then $\Gamma$ has polynomial retaining property of degree $d-1$. \end{theorem}
+\begin{theorem} Let $G$ be a finitely generated group that splits over a finitely generated subgroup $C$.
+Suppose that $C$ has polynomial growth of degree $d>0$, and is quasi-isometrically embedded into $G$.
+If $\Gamma$ is the Cayley graph of $G$ with respect to a finite generating, then $\Gamma$ has polynomial retaining property of degree $d-1$. \end{theorem}

-\begin{proof} Let $\dist$ denote the word-metric on $G$ with respect to $S$.
+\begin{proof} By Corollary~\ref{cor:qi-fsrp}, it is enough to prove the statement for $\Gamma$ the Cayley graph with respect a finite generating set $S$ provided by Proposition~\ref{prop:911}.
+Let $\dist$ denote the word-metric on $G$ with respect to $S$.
 Since $G$ splits over $C$, there is a constant $\con>0$ such that the $\con$-neighborhood $L$ of $C$ in $\Gamma$,

 separates $\Gamma$ into at least two deep components, see Lemma~\ref{lem:Papa}.